How to Spin an Object: First, Get the Shape Right: Experiments

-Having used ground-truth representations in \Cref{sec:exps_decoder_from_gt}, we now move to estimating multiview geometric representations from a single source image.
-We train a diffusion prior to predict pointmaps at 8 target views.
-We compare two choices of representations for how predictable they are from arbitrary source views: (i) NOCS images in a static reference frame, and (ii) CROCS, where we change the reference frame based on the source camera.
+\textbf{Predictability.} Having shown that CROCS improves the decoder, we now ask: can CROCS itself be predicted reliably?
+We train primitive versions of the unPIC prior to predict either NOCS or CROCS from a single source image.
+We experiment with $K=4$ or $K=8$ target views.
+We compare two choices of representations: (i) NOCS images in a static reference frame, determined by the default creator-intended pose for the given asset; and (ii) CROCS, where we change the reference frame based on the source camera.
+We find a 4x increase in predictability from using CROCS (see \Cref{tab:crocs_predictability}).

-We find a 4x increase in predictability from using CROCS (see \Cref{tab:prior}).
-Without CROCS, choosing a random source camera leaves the colors of the target images unpredictable because we do not condition the model on any camera extrinsics.
 With CROCS, each target pose has a biased distribution of colors, consistent across objects.
-This makes the geometric feature space unambiguous, and each representation loop more predictable, in turn freeing up the model's probabilistic capacity for the ambiguous task of predicting unseen object/scene geometry.
+This makes the geometric feature space unambiguous, freeing up the model's probabilistic capacity for the ambiguous task of predicting the unseen object/scene geometry.